CloudCannon/Academy/_posts/2017-02-06-introduction-to-jekyll-collections.md

 ## Data structure

-In this tutorial we're looking at a page on our Bakery Store site which lists all the cookies we have.
+In this tutorial we're looking at a page on the [demo Bakery Store site](https://github.com/CloudCannon/bakery-store/tree/collections) which lists all the cookies we have.

 ![Cookies page](/images/tutorials/intro-to-collections/cookies-page.png){: .screenshot}